ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 ## Build Context and Dynamic Resolution

-One of Zephyr's most sophisticated features is its ability to understand and utilize build context for dependency resolution.
-This enables scenarios where the same codebase can automatically resolve to different dependency versions based on where and how it's being built.
+The dependency resolution system leverages build context to enable dynamic version selection based on environmental factors.
+A single codebase can resolve to different dependency versions depending on the build environment, target platform, and deployment context.

-### Understanding Build Context
+### Build Context Architecture

-Build context is a collection of metadata about your current build environment that Zephyr uses to make intelligent resolution decisions:
+The build context represents a structured collection of environmental metadata that the resolution engine uses to make deterministic version selections:

 ```typescript
 interface BuildContext {